Cyprus to start random virus testing at its airports

 NICOSIA, Cyprus -- Random coronavirus tests will be carried out on a proportion of travelers arriving at Cyprus' airports as an added layer of protection against the virus’ spread, government officials said Friday.

-The 19 countries include Austria, Greece, Finland, Germany, Norway, Bulgaria and Hungary.
+The 22 countries include Austria, Greece, Finland, Australia, Germany, Norway, Bulgaria and Hungary.

 Cyprus has managed a low coronavirus infection rate thanks to a nearly three-month lockdown imposed in mid-March that included a commercial flight ban and a stay-at-home order.